Denis Leary Jokes About Kellyanne Conway Resemblance

 Go Inside Ivanka Trump’s New DC Home Just Around The Corner…

-US Magazine posed the question “Separated at birth?” under side by side photos of Leary and Conway.
+Us Weekly Magazine posed the question “Separated at birth?” under side-by-side photos of Leary and Conway.
 It was British comedian David Baddiel who first pointed this out on Twitter.

 “I remain convinced that @KellyannePolls is a character played by @denisleary.”